markmehere/Aerofoil/README.txt

 - GpInputDriver_XInput: XInput gamepad driver.
 - ReleasePackageInstaller: WiX project that builds the Windows Installer package.

+Building ReleasePackageInstaller will also automatically run all of the data import and packaging scripts.
+Doing a clean Rebuild on ReleasePackageInstaller should give you a complete game installation in the "ReleasePkg" directory.

 Libraries:
 - Common: Common core definitions used by all projects
 - GpCommon: Common types usable by any project.